Kansas

 This guide provides HR professionals with an overview of Kansas requirements regarding workplace security, including those related to theft, securing electronic devices, data breaches, trespassing and guns and weapons in the workplace.

-This guide provides HR professionals with an overview of Kansas requirements regarding workplace safety and health, including those related to the absence of a state plan, the statute of limitations for personal injuries or wrongful death, the use of electronic devices while driving, and drug and alcohol testing.
+This guide provides HR professionals with an overview of Kansas requirements regarding workplace safety and health, including those related to the absence of a state plan and the use of electronic devices while driving.